sainagasrikantham/go-lambda-hello-world/README.md

 Start by cloning the repo.

-Go ahead and build the the code:
+Go ahead and build the the code (IMPORTANT: Note the param `GOOS=linux`, this is needed for the code to execute on AWS.
+Otherwise you'll see `exec format error` in your CloudWatch logs:
 `GOOS=linux go build lambdaHello.go`

 Next, ZIP the file up: